 Senior - A person who has reached an age as defined in Rule 2.2.1.
 Such a person could also win Regular Awards and/or other Special Awards.

-Women - The comment under "Senior" would also apply to women shooters.
+Women - The comment under "Senior" would also apply to women competitors.
 They, too, would also fall into one of the standard categories as well as this special one.

-College, School, ROTC - These are special in that shooters are also in one of the standard categories.
+College, School, ROTC - These are special in that competitors are also in one of the standard categories.

 Junior - In some tournaments Juniors can be either in the Special Award or Regular Award area.
 Generally, the "Junior" category is used as a Regular (classified) category only in Smallbore Rifle competitions.